sercagal/material/week02-27sep2021/Visium.md

 Statistics:
 * As part of the method: comparing the different repeats helps to differentiate between sequencing errors and low-frequency mutations;  quality score Q=-10log(e), where e is the error probability
 * To show the usefulness and accuracy of the method: mutation frequencies and transition-to-transversion ratios of polio viruses was determined and compared to previous and expected results, fitness distributions for mutations
-* For the study of the virus population: one-sided binomial test to determine significance of mutations, p value to determine wheter the mutation being beneficial is significant
+* For the study of the virus population: one-sided binomial test to determine significance of mutations, p value to determine wheter the mutation being beneficial is significant, Bayesian autoregression

 #### Sources:
 * [Original paper](https://www.nature.com/articles/nature12861)